You can’t put a price on the satisfaction you get from owning a business. But the time may come when you need to put a price on the business itself.

 What is business value?

 Business value is an estimate of the worth of a business.
 You can think of it as an assessment of the financial and non-financial health of a business.
-As you can imagine, the value of a business is subjective.
+As you can imagine, the business valuation is subjective.
 It factors in the financial metrics of a business.
-These include assets, revenues, price-to-earnings ratio and cash flow.
+These include assets, revenues, price-to-earnings ratio

 But business value also considers non-financial metrics.
 These include the market value of the business.

-When do you need to value a business?
+When do you need to quantify the success a business?

 Many scenarios arise when you may need to determine the valuation of a business: